airbytehq/airbyte/docs/integrations/destinations/exasol.md

 #### **Permissions**

-As Airbyte namespaces allows us to store data into different schemas, we have different scenarios and list of required permissions:
+As Airbyte namespaces allow to store data into different schemas, we have different scenarios each with specific required permissions:

 | Login user | Destination user | Required permissions | Comment |
 | :--- | :--- | :--- | :--- |